In this post, I will explain how a DUI accident causing death can be charged as a murder.

-With a second-degree murder charge, the prosecution has to show that you had implied malice or a conscious disregard to the life of another human being.
+With a second-degree murder charge, the prosecution has to show that you had implied malice or a conscious disregard for the life of another human being.

 For a manslaughter charge, the prosecution merely has to show negligence in your decisions.
 Manslaughter is a more common charge in DUI cases because it is easier to prove all of the required elements than second-degree murder.